ibm-cloud-docs/billing-usage/migrate-billing.md

 # Moving to {{site.data.keyword.IBM_notm}} billing systems
 {: #migrate-to-simple}

-If you receive invoices like the one in [Figure 1.](#old-invoice) then your account or accounts must move to {{site.data.keyword.IBM_notm}} billing systems before 31 October 2024.
+A segment of customers that use a legecy billing system must move to their accounts to {{site.data.keyword.IBM_notm}} billing systems before 31 October 2024.
+If you receive invoices like the one in [Figure 1.](#old-invoice) and you pay your invoice on the [Invioces](/billing/invoices) page in the {{site.data.keyword.bluemix}} console, this applies to your account.
 You continue to enjoy the same services, pricing, and terms without any disruptions.
 {: shortdesc}

+Accounts that are arequired to move to {{site.data.keyword.IBM_notm}} billing systems are notified by either a banner notification in the {{site.data.keyword.bluemix}} console, an email notification, or a support case.

 If you're an IBM Business Partner, see [Moving to {{site.data.keyword.IBM_notm}} Partner Programs](/docs/billing-usage?topic=billing-usage-migrate-to-simple#migrate-to-partner).
 {: note}